braydonviragh/TheREALCarHouse/README.md

 - Improving layout/view of all "details"
 - CRUD for "Posts" ("List" View Complete)
 - "Delete" for Users, Vehicles and Posts

+## Please Leave Feedback re: "Add" Vehicle (as I cant without user information.
+I want the app to detect the userid based on the when the user has signed in.
+Is it too late to add authentication to project?